Biden’s $100 billion investment in broadband could open tech jobs to more people

 U.S. companies in every industry are desperate for tech talent.
 Interviews for technical roles, like software developers and data scientists, increased 106% from early 2020 to 2021, according to data from HackerRank.
-Recruiters are worried about filling all those open positions.
+Recruiters are worried about filling all of those open positions.

 Looking ahead, this demand won’t slow down.
 Software developer job openings are expected to grow 22% over the next decade, while the average growth rate among all jobs is 4%.
 With companies embracing remote or hybrid work as we emerge from the pandemic, tech talent can theoretically work many of those jobs from anywhere.
 But nearly a quarter of American adults don’t have access to high-speed broadband at home, cutting them off from these abundant and lucrative roles.